 Microeconomics

 Macroeconomics is a branch of economics that deals with the performance, structure, behavior, and decision-making of an economy as a whole.
-This includes regional, national, and global economies.
+This includes national, regional, and global economies.
 Macroeconomists study topics such as output/GDP (gross domestic product) and national income, unemployment (including unemployment rates), price indices and inflation, consumption, saving, investment, energy, international trade, and international finance.

 Macroeconomics and microeconomics are the two most general fields in economics.
 The focus of macroeconomics is often on a country (or larger entities like the whole world) and how its markets interact to produce large-scale phenomena that economists refer to as aggregate variables.
 In microeconomics the focus of analysis is often a single market, such as whether changes in supply or demand are to blame for price increases in the oil and automotive sectors.